Landlord-Tenant Law in Regina, Saskatchewan

 You have an order from the ORT that permits the entry.

-The tenant has abandoned the premises, or you have a valid reason to believe so, such as no rent coming in.
+The tenant has abandoned the premises, or you have a valid reason to believe they did permanently vacate the property, such as no rent coming in.

 Right to Increase Rent in Saskatchewan